 What happens to the contributions to your employer’s pension if you’ve been furloughed?

-The Government’s Coronavirus Job Retention Scheme will cover the required automatic enrolment contributions made by your employer, providing you pay the minimum contribution.
+The government’s coronavirus Job Retention Scheme covers the required automatic enrolment contributions made by your employer, providing you pay the minimum contribution.
 For more details, visit the Pension Advisory Service.

 Should you change where your pension pot is invested?
 Or sell your existing investments and hold your pension in cash?